DaanVanHauwermeiren/nbdime-tutorial/README.md

 ## dependencies

-This tutorial is written and tested on the folowwing versions:
+This tutorial is written and tested on the following versions:

     python      3.6.6
     notebook    5.7.0
+    nbdime      1.0.3

+This does not work with the following combination:

+    python      2.7.12
+    notebook    4.2.3
     nbdime      1.0.3

 (reference)[https://nbdime.readthedocs.io/en/latest/installing.html#dependencies]